Haduvio™

 Haduvio and Chronic Cough

 Chronic cough impacts up to 10% of the adult population and has physical, psychological, and social impacts on patients’ lives.
-We are investigating the use of Haduvio for idiopathic pulmonary fibrosis (IPF) patients with chronic cough and refractory chronic cough (RCC) patients.
+We are investigating the use of Haduvio for the treatment of chronic cough in patients with idiopathic pulmonary fibrosis (IPF), non-IPF interstitial lung disease (non-IPF ILD), and refractory chronic cough (RCC).
 The chronic cough these patients experience is highly disruptive and accompanied by a wide range of complications, which causes a significant burden on patients, caregivers, and healthcare systems.
 Currently, there are no approved therapies in the U.S. for these conditions.

 The cause of chronic cough is believed to be the result of a hypersensitivity disorder in the central and peripheral nerves.
-Haduvio acts on the cough reflex arc both centrally and peripherally as a kappa agonist and a mu antagonist (KAMA), which are opioid receptors that we believe play a key role in controlling cough hypersensitivity.
-In a previous Phase 2 study (CANAL), Haduvio reduced daytime cough frequency by 75% in IPF patients.
-The safety results of the CANAL trial were generally consistent with the known safety profile of Haduvio from previous trials.
-To build upon this positive data, we are advancing future clinical development on chronic cough conditions, including IPF and RCC.
+Haduvio acts on the cough reflex arc both centrally and peripherally as a kappa agonist and a mu antagonist (KAMA), targeting opioid receptors that we believe play a key role in controlling chronic cough.
+In 2025, we announced positive results from our Phase 2b CORAL trial in patients with IPF chronic cough and from our Phase 2a RIVER trial in patients with RCC.
+Haduvio is the first and only investigational therapy to show a statistically significant reduction in cough frequency in clinical trials of patients with IPF chronic cough and in patients with RCC.

 Haduvio and Chronic Cough

 Chronic cough impacts up to 10% of the adult population and has physical, psychological, and social impacts on patients’ lives.
-We are investigating the use of Haduvio for idiopathic pulmonary fibrosis (IPF) patients with chronic cough and refractory chronic cough (RCC) patients.
+We are investigating the use of Haduvio for the treatment of chronic cough in patients with idiopathic pulmonary fibrosis (IPF), non-IPF interstitial lung disease (non-IPF ILD), and refractory chronic cough (RCC).
 The chronic cough these patients experience is highly disruptive and accompanied by a wide range of complications, which causes a significant burden on patients, caregivers, and healthcare systems.
 Currently, there are no approved therapies in the U.S. for these conditions.

 The cause of chronic cough is believed to be the result of a hypersensitivity disorder in the central and peripheral nerves.
-Haduvio acts on the cough reflex arc both centrally and peripherally as a kappa agonist and a mu antagonist (KAMA), which are opioid receptors that we believe play a key role in controlling cough hypersensitivity.
-In a previous Phase 2 study (CANAL), Haduvio reduced daytime cough frequency by 75% in IPF patients.
-The safety results of the CANAL trial were generally consistent with the known safety profile of Haduvio from previous trials.
-To build upon this positive data, we are advancing future clinical development on chronic cough conditions, including IPF and RCC.
+Haduvio acts on the cough reflex arc both centrally and peripherally as a kappa agonist and a mu antagonist (KAMA), targeting opioid receptors that we believe play a key role in controlling chronic cough.
+In 2025, we announced positive results from our Phase 2b CORAL trial in patients with IPF chronic cough and from our Phase 2a RIVER trial in patients with RCC.
+Haduvio is the first and only investigational therapy to show a statistically significant reduction in cough frequency in clinical trials of patients with IPF chronic cough and in patients with RCC.

 news